karlpolen/real_estate_underwriting/index.md

-This repository has a number of resources related to ASRS real estate underwriting.
+This repository has a number of resources for real estate underwriting.

-The following link takes you to a document describing ASRS real estate underwriting standards for existing buildings.
+The following link takes you to a document describing real estate underwriting standards for existing buildings.
 The project repository also contains excel files that illustrate the recommended calculations.
 [Existing buildings underwriting](existing_buildings_underwriting.md)

 The following script illustrates a technique for modeling rent trends with business cycle considerations.